BoleParty/MilitaryAreaFeresSelakano/README.md

 This area i used for the Sector B script (by Suppe).
 You can just put it on your server or you can use it for the Sector B as well.

+If you want to use it for the Sector addon just replace your mission.sqm with the provided one.

 If you didn`t do any changes to your altis.h then just replace yours with mine.